Spartan322/contracts/readme-mezzo.txt

 INSTALLATION:
 Copy these files into your TTT-Gamemodefolder and overwrite the original ones (You probably should create a backup).
+After that rename the "terrortown"-directory into "hitman"

 DESCRIPTION:
 Same rules as TTT apply.
 But this time the traitors are each given a specific target which they have to eliminate.

-TODO:
--Add a Convar that enables/disables the mod